MDLlife/blog/content/en/2019-09-15-mdl-in-ghana-chale-wote-2019.md

   ![MDL @ Ghana](/images/ghana-chale-wote-2019/photo_2019-09-04_10-00-40.jpg)

-Thanks to the support of our active community and hard word of Osaberima, our Africa Ambassador, MDL Talent Hub participated this year and that was a lot of fun.
+Thanks to the support of our active community and hard word of Osaberima(kumi Sakyi Charles), our Africa Ambassador, MDL Talent Hub participated this year and that was a lot of fun.
 Enjoy the photos and video.
-We do hope very much to attend in 2020, where more of us can join.
+We do hope very much to attend in 2020, when more of us can join.

 _              |   _ |   _